 RedBoard Qwiic Hookup Guide

-This tutorial aims to familiarize you with the new SparkFun RedBoad Qwiic and help you get started using it.
-To begin, we will go over the hardware and features of the board.
-Next, this we’ll guide you through the installation of the Arduino IDE (Integrated Development Environment) software, the main user interface for programming the board.
+This tutorial aims to familiarize you with the new SparkFun RedBoard Qwiic and help you get started using it.
+To begin, we'll guide you through the installation of the Arduino IDE (Integrated Development Environment) software, the main user interface for programming the board.
+Next, we will go over the hardware and features of the board.
 Finally, we will walk you through a few examples using the Arduino IDE.

 To get started, all you need is a few things:

-- SparkFun RedBoad Qwiic - You definitely need this; otherwise, you are on the wrong tutorial page.
+- SparkFun RedBoard Qwiic - You'll definitely need this; otherwise, you might be on the wrong tutorial (wink-wink).

 - USB micro-B Cable - 6 Foot - The USB interface serves two purposes: it powers the board and allows you to upload programs to it.